 Some people were really sick, chewing coca leaves, drinking coca tea and looked like this is their final day.
 We talked to one guy who just flew in from England and went on the hike.
 He was feeling so sick from the stomach he didn’t enjoy any view and rushed down.
 You cannot underestimate the need of acclimatizing if you don’t want to end up feeling miserable and ruin your day.

 We only had half an hour break before heading the same way back.
 Going down was a breeze.
-It took us 3 hours hiking up and 2 hours hiking down.
+The whole 14 km hike took us 3 hours hiking up and 2 hours hiking down.

 When we made it all the way down, few people from our group were already resting under the trees.
 Our legs were tired BUT we were just next to the river.
 We took off the shoes and cooled down walking in the knee-deep cold stream.
 I can’t believe nobody thought of that before.